-- You are a person under 16 years of age. - You are an un-discharged bankrupt or estate has been sequestrated (un-discharged). - You have made a composition or arrangements with, or granted a trust deed for your creditors and have not been discharged yet. - You have, in the last five years, been convicted in the British Isles of any offence and a sentence of imprisonment for a period of three months without the option of a fine was imposed. - You are a Director of the Foundation Trust or a Governor or Director of an NHS body (unless appointed by an appointing organisation which is an NHS body). - You are a spouse, partner, parent or child of a member of the Board of Directors of the Foundation Trust. - You are a member of a local authority's Scrutiny Committee covering health matters. - You are subject to a Sex Offender Order. - You have been dismissed from paid employment with an NHS body in the last two years for reasons other than redundancy. - Your position as Chair, member or Director of an NHS body has been terminated on the grounds that the appointment is not in the interest of the health service, for non-attendance at meetings or for nondisclosure of a pecuniary interest. - You failed to sign and deliver to the Secretary a statement (in the form required by the Secretary) confirming acceptance and adherence of the Trust's Code of Conduct for Governors. - You have been removed as a Governor or Member due to committing a serious breach of the Code of Conduct or acted in a manner detrimental to the interests of a Foundation Trust or that the Council of Governors considered that it was in the best interests of the Foundation Trust for you to not continue as a Governor or Member or for failing to attend Council of Governors' Meetings or for refusing to undertake any training which the Council of Governors requires all Governors to undertake. - You refuse to undertake a Disclosure and Barring Service check. - You are not considered suitable by the Foundation Trust from the disclosures (convictions/cautions) obtained as a result of a Disclosure and Barring Service check.
+- You are a person under 16 years of age. - You are an un-discharged bankrupt or estate has been sequestrated (un-discharged). - You have made a composition or arrangements with, or granted a trust deed for your creditors and have not been discharged yet. - You have, in the last five years, been convicted in the British Isles of any offence and a sentence of imprisonment for a period of three months without the option of a fine was imposed. - You are a Director of the Foundation Trust or a Governor or Director of an NHS body (unless appointed by an appointing organisation which is an NHS body). - You are a spouse, partner, parent or child of a member of the Board of Directors of the Foundation Trust. - You are a member of a local authority's Scrutiny Committee covering health matters. - You are subject to a Sex Offender Order. - You have been dismissed from paid employment with an NHS body in the last two years for reasons other than redundancy. - Your position as Chair, member or Director of an NHS body has been terminated on the grounds that the appointment is not in the interest of the health service, for non-attendance at meetings or for nondisclosure of a pecuniary interest.

-- You do not meet the "Fit and Proper" Persons Test defined by regulation 5 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 and/or condition on G4 of the Trust's Licence (details outlined below). - You fail to attend three consecutive meetings of the Council of Governors, unless the other Governors are satisfied that the absences were due to reasonable causes and you will be able to start attending meetings of the Council of Governors again within such a period as the other Governors consider reasonable. - You have refused without reasonable cause to undertake any training which the Council of Governors requires all Governors to undertake. - You fail to disclose any declaration of interest on an annual basis or at any-time that your circumstances change. - You have refused to sign a declaration of your qualification to vote as a member of the Foundation Trust. - You are prevented from being a member of the Council of Governors.
+- You failed to sign and deliver to the Secretary a statement (in the form required by the Secretary) confirming acceptance and adherence of the Trust's Code of Conduct for Governors. - You have been removed as a Governor or Member due to committing a serious breach of the Code of Conduct or acted in a manner detrimental to the interests of a Foundation Trust or that the Council of Governors considered that it was in the best interests of the Foundation Trust for you to not continue as a Governor or Member or for failing to attend Council of Governors' Meetings or for refusing to undertake any training which the Council of Governors requires all Governors to undertake and that any existing and/or future breach may result in being removed as a Governor. - You refuse to undertake a Disclosure and Barring Service check. - You are not considered suitable by the Foundation Trust from the disclosures (convictions/cautions) obtained as a result of a Disclosure and Barring Service check. - You do not meet the "Fit and Proper" Persons Test defined by regulation 5 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 and/or condition on G4 of the Trust's Licence (details outlined below including associated checks/reviews i.e. insolvency, bankruptcy and disqualified directors' registration alongside a health questionnaire). - You fail to attend three consecutive meetings of the Council of Governors, unless the other Governors are satisfied that the absences were due to reasonable causes and you will be able to start attending meetings of the Council of Governors again within such a period as the other Governors consider reasonable. - You have refused without reasonable cause to undertake any training which the Council of Governors requires all Governors to undertake. - You fail to disclose any declaration of interest on an annual basis or at any-time that your circumstances change. - You have refused to sign a declaration of your qualification to vote as a member of the Foundation Trust. - You are prevented from being a member of the Council of Governors.